Day One - A Hidden Relational Superpower

 This week of Start will explore one skill critical to healthy relationships: empathy.

 The word “empathy” isn’t found in the Bible, but the concept is prevalent.
 Paul tells us in Romans 12, “Rejoice with those who rejoice, weep with those who weep.”
 (Romans 12:15) 1 Peter 3:8 says, “Finally all of you, have unity of mind, sympathy, brotherly love, a tender heart, and a humble mind.”
 In the gospels, numerous snapshots highlight Jesus’ ability to understand the emotions of others.
 Mark 6 says Jesus “had compassion” on a large crowd he saw (Mark 6:34).
-He showed deep concern for the material (Matthew 15:32) and relational (Luke 7:12-15) needs of others.
+He demonstrated deep concern for the material (Matthew 15:32) and relational (Luke 7:12-15) needs of others.

 Psychologist and best-selling author Daniel Goleman calls empathy “The fundamental competence of social awareness.”
 Empathy, in short, gets us out of our heads and forces us to think about the feelings and experiences of others.